The art of wood roasting.

 Further, even with the few wood roasting companies that exist in the world, they’ve also been known to be met with challenges with wood roasting such as controlling temperature, and if using a direct heat source – burning and tipping the beans because of no air flow.

-However, at The Wood Roaster, we’ve mastered this by using an air roasting approach through our custom built, fully temperature controlled wood fire coffee roaster.
+However, at The Wood Roaster, we’ve mastered this by using an air roasting approach through our custom built, fully temperature controlled roaster, fuelled by wood.
 Enhanced with data logging technology that actively regulates the method of roasting, This one of a kind, state of the art roaster is able to utilise the dry heat to draw out the inherent flavours of the high quality beans we source.

 This means, we can deliver a roast that’s more consistent, cleaner, sweeter and full bodied.